vives-devbit/git-course/docs/git-intro/README.md

 ## Undoing changes

-Reverting all changes in the working copy which have not been staged or committed yet can be done with:
+Undoing the changes of a particular file in the working copy which have not been staged or committed yet can be done with:

 ```bash
 git restore <file>